Entradas de]

 Application Scenarios of F4BM PCB

-Thanks to its outstanding characteristics, F4BM PCB has become a core component in high-frequency and high-precision electronic equipment, with applications spanning communications, aeroespacial, defensa, and radar systems:
+Thanks to its outstanding characteristics, F4BM PCB has become a core component in high-frequency and high-precision electronic equipment, with applications spanning communications, aeroespacial, defensa, y sistemas de radar:

 1. Communications: The “neural hub” of 5G base stations and satellite links